avttrue/fungus/README.md

 This program is designed to study the behavior of simple [cellular automata](https://en.wikipedia.org/wiki/Cellular_automaton).

-A special case of such a machine is the [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+A special case of such a automaton is the [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

 The rules of this game are implemented by default in this program.